SulyunLee/sulyunlee.github.io/_pages/about.md

 Before joining the company, I pursued a Ph.D. degree in Informatics at the University of Iowa.
 My academic advisor was [Dr. Kang Zhao](https://tippie.uiowa.edu/people/kang-zhao) from the Department of Business Analytics.
 My research focused on data mining in social/business networks.
 Specifically, I proposed a novel Graph Neural Network model that predicts team performance in collaborative settings using the nature of team structures.
 I also collaborated with professors and students with medical and pharmaceutical backgrounds.
 I analyzed the medical claims dataset to optimize treatment for heart attack patients using predictive modeling and provided data-driven insights for possible risk factors for genetic diseases.

+### Work
+🏢 Data Scientist | Happiest Baby, Inc.
+06/2022 - Present

+🏢 Statistical Consultant & Instructor | Iowa Social Science Research Center 08/2019 - 05/2022

+🏢 Graduate Research Assistant | University of Iowa 08/2017 - 05/2021

 ### Education
 🎓 B.S. in Computer Science and Engineering, Handong Global University (South Korea), 2017 <br>
-🎓 Ph.D. in Interdisciplinary Graduate Program in Informatics, University of Iowa, 2022 (expected)
+🎓 Ph.D. in Informatics, University of Iowa, 2022

 ### Skills
 Data science